 This guide will teach you how to build a retaining wall with concrete blocks.
-Since this project will be labor-intensive, recruit at least one other person to help you with the digging and heavy-lifting.
+Since this DIY retaining wall project is labor-intensive, you'll need to recruit at least one helper to help you with the digging and heavy-lifting.

 Here are some things to know before you start buying material and building a retaining wall:

 - Depending on the wall’s height and your location, you may need a building permit to install a retaining wall.
 Check your local building codes and restrictions, as well as your homeowner's association (HOA) restrictions.

 - Choose a DIY-friendly building material.
 Retaining walls can be made from wood, bricks, natural stones or concrete blocks.
 For DIYers, it’s best to use concrete retaining wall blocks, which can be interlocking and are heavy enough to stay in place without cement or other adhesive.
 Interlocking blocks fit together and add extra security to the wall.
 For retaining wall ideas, visit your local store for inspiration.

 - When the soil behind a retaining wall gets wet, it exerts much more pressure and weight against the wall.
 To relieve some of this pressure, your retaining wall needs proper drainage.
 Plan to backfill the wall with well-draining gravel or sand and install a drainage pipe.
 Keep in mind that clay soil retains water and sandy soil drains too easily.
 You'll need a well-draining soil mix behind your landscape retaining walls.

 - Use the paver calculator to determine the number stones you will need for your retaining wall project.

 - When buying material, purchase 10 percent more than what you estimate you need.
 This will account for any estimate errors and provide extra material for cutting blocks and replacing blocks in the future.

 - Plan to build your wall after a long period without rain, when the soil is dry.

 - Call 811 before you dig.
 Stay safe and locate underground utility lines.